 Without question. . .someone will ALWAYS be putting demand on your time.

-Even if you live alone. . .someone is always desiring your time. . .whether it’s the television, the net or some friend who has nothing better to do than spend time with you on the phone.,
+Even if you live alone. . .someone is always desiring your time. . .whether it’s the advertisers on television, the latest Internet deal or some friend who has nothing better to do than spend time in meaningless chatter with you on the phone.

 By planning your day. . .you eliminate unnecessary time leaks. . .thus simplifying your life.